Jaume-Guillen/LSTEAM/README.md

 # LSTEAM
 Webpage of a store where you can "buy" games found in an API.
+In order to access the web you need to use Docker.